-Coffee is a major focus of s café culture and has a long history in the city.
-It was originally brought to in the First Fleet.
+Coffee is a major focus of Melbourne's café culture and has a long history in the city.
+It was originally brought to Australia in the First Fleet.
 Coffee houses or palaces sprung up here in the early 1830s as a product of the Temperance movement.
 The first was built in 1837 and were often much grander than other hotels and restaurants at the time.
 Coffee was seen as a better option than the demon drink, alcohol.
-James Munroe, an influential business man and Temperance campaigner, built many of s coffee palaces, including the and in 1880 and 1888 respectively.
+James Munroe, an influential Melbourne business man and Temperance campaigner, built many of Melbourne's coffee palaces, including the Victoria and Federal Coffee Palaces in 1880 and 1888 respectively.
 However, the coffee palaces were never successful financially, and by the 1890s Depression, many of them closed or were forced to apply for liquor licenses in order to stay afloat.

-Street coffee stalls could also be found in from the 1850s to 1920s.
-Located on street corners, these small stalls provided cheap snacks throughout the day for 's workers.
-The coffee stalls gained their significance as a result of the population boom in resulting from the Gold Rush of the 1850s.
-By the 1930s had established its own version of continental European style coffee lounges.
-Approximately half of s 450 registered cafes were tea and coffee lounges at this time (Brown-May, 2001, p.24).
-During the 1930s finally enjoyed its first espressos.
+Street coffee stalls could also be found in Melbourne from the 1850s to 1920s.
+Located on street corners, these small stalls provided cheap snacks throughout the day for Melbourne's workers.
+The coffee stalls gained their significance as a result of the population boom in Melbourne resulting from the Gold Rush of the 1850s.
+By the 1930s Melbourne had established its own version of continental European style coffee lounges.
+Approximately half of Melbourne's 450 registered cafes were tea and coffee lounges at this time (Brown-May, 2001, p.24).
+During the 1930s Melbourne finally enjoyed its first espressos.
 Luigi Bezera had invented the espresso coffee machine in 1901.
 These coffee machines were primarily found in restaurant kitchens and within small Italian owned grocery shops.
 They did not enter the mainstream until the late 1950s and 1960s.

-The development of s cosmopolitan café society has long been attributed to the influx of European migrants, particularly Italians, after World War Two.
-These post-war migrants went on to populate the inner city suburbs of such as , , Collingwood, , Fitzroy and .
-It is within these suburbs that the European based café culture in began.
+The development of Melbourne's cosmopolitan café society has long been attributed to the influx of European migrants, particularly Italians, after World War Two.
+These post-war migrants went on to populate the inner city suburbs of Melbourne such as Carlton, Brunswick, Collingwood, Richmond, Fitzroy and North Melbourne.
+It is within these suburbs that the European based café culture in Melbourne began.
 A number of cafes within the CBD run by post-war immigrants were also established around this time.
-These included Pellegrini's in the city, Mario's in , the Sidewalk Café, along with Mirka's Café and The Galleon in St Kilda.
+These included Pellegrini's in the city, Mario's in Brunswick, the Sidewalk Café, along with Mirka's Café and The Galleon in St Kilda.
 During the 1950s older style tea rooms and tea houses were replaced and converted into coffee lounges and the love of espresso coffee spread throughout the city.
 However, by the late 1950s and early 1960s the espresso bars had gained the reputation of 'hot beds of vice', at least among conservative citizens, and this reputation was soon exaggerated within the media.

-Despite this, during the 1970s coffee related café culture gained prominence in and by the 1990s it was thoroughly entrenched.
-During the 1980s a more youth focused café culture developed within the inner city suburbs with cafes such as the Black Cat Café, Mario's and Rhumbarella's on .
-Since then the appearance of the vintage retro style café has spread across then around the rest of .
+Despite this, during the 1970s coffee related café culture gained prominence in Melbourne and by the 1990s it was thoroughly entrenched.
+During the 1980s a more youth focused café culture developed within the inner city suburbs with cafes such as the Black Cat Café, Mario's and Rhumbarella's on Brunswick Street.
+Since then the appearance of the vintage retro style café has spread across Melbourne then around the rest of Australia.
 From the 1980s cafes have become a popular place for young people, with as much focus on the décor and music as on the food and coffee.

 During the 1990s there was a move towards a more relaxed, less formal dining style across the restaurant and café scene.
 This has tended to blur the line between cafés and restaurants and has seen the rise of café-restaurant-lounge-wine bar type establishments.

-'s strong café culture and its links to Italian style coffee can be seen as the main reasons international coffee chains such as Starbucks and Gloria Jeans have struggled in the city.
-In 2008, Starbucks closed seventy per cent of its stores in , going from 22 stores across to just 5 in Melbourne (Miletic et al, 2008).
-This included their controversial store, the centre of 's Café society.
+Melbourne's strong café culture and its links to Italian style coffee can be seen as the main reasons international coffee chains such as Starbucks and Gloria Jeans have struggled in the city.
+In 2008, Starbucks closed seventy per cent of its stores in Australia, going from 22 stores across Victoria to just 5 in Melbourne (Miletic et al, 2008).
+This included their controversial Lygon Street Carlton store, the centre of Melbourne's Café society.

-Museum holds a number of objects related to s café culture within its History and Technology collection.
-These include a number of ephemeral objects from both the Black Cat Café and Mario's on in Fitzroy, such as cutlery and crockery, posters, leaflets, artwork and photographs.
+Museums Victoria holds a number of objects related to Melbourne's café culture within its History and Technology collection.
+These include a number of ephemeral objects from both the Black Cat Café and Mario's on Brunswick Street in Fitzroy, such as cutlery and crockery, posters, leaflets, artwork and photographs.
 There are also objects including chairs, crockery, cutlery and staff uniforms from Florentino's collected by the museum in 1988.
 The museum collected oral history interviews from the owners of the Black Cat Café, Henry Maas, Toni and Brian Edwards, following its closure in early 2001.

 Brown-May, Andrew (2001).
-Espresso: Coffee Stories, Australian Scholarly Publishing Pty Ltd, Melbourne
+Espresso: Melbourne Coffee Stories, Australian Scholarly Publishing Pty Ltd, Melbourne

-Busch, Simon () ''s frothy city How Melbourne's cafes resist corporate assault and keep faith with a rich past', New Statesman, Arts and Culture section.
+Busch, Simon (28 May 2007) 'Australia's frothy city How Melbourne's cafes resist corporate assault and keep faith with a rich past', New Statesman, Arts and Culture section.